GoodCartel/Land/docs/evm.md

 It is possible to read data from the blockchain without a transaction.
 This kind of interaction only reads the data from the node you are connecting to, since all nodes contain the blockchain's current state.
 This kind of read-only interactions can't, obviously, change the state of the blockchain in any way.

+### Networks

+There are generally three kinds of (EVM) blockchain networks:

+1. Public mainnet networks where assets have real value.
+Such as Ethereum or Polygon
+1. Public testnet networks where assets don't have any real value.
+Such as Ethereum Sepolia or Polygon Mumbai
+1. Local private networks where assets don't have any real value.
+Every developer deployes their own in their own computers.
+Used for local testing.
+The networks are very short-lived and don't have any names.

+Mainnet is the production environment.
+Testnets are handy for distributing your contracts to be tested by other team members.
+Local networks are for short-lived, personal testing.

 ### Ethereum assets

 There are two types of assets in Ethereum.
 The main asset is the blockchain's native asset, called *Ether*.
 The other type is various user created assets, called tokens.